Welcome to today's edition of the Rush 24-7 podcast.

 Because they make you think you're buying security.

-You're gonna get your health care.
+You're going to get your health care.

-Nobody's gonna take it away from you.
+Nobody's going to take it away from you.

-Your social security is gonna be there.
+Your Medicare is going to be there.

 All the while, federal government gets bigger and bigger.

-And what you need to ask yourself is anything that they're in charge of improving?
+And what you need to ask yourself is, is anything that they're in charge of improving, is health care more expensive or less?

 Is health care more affordable or less?

-Is health care insurance more affordable or less?
+Is healthcare insurance more affordable or less?

-Is health treatment is it more available or not?
+Is health treatment, is it more available or not?

 Is it better?